 - Each year, more than 150 students present research and creative projects undertaken with support from faculty mentors at spring and fall campus research showcase events.

-- During the 2021-22 academic year, dozens of students participated in faculty-led field experiences ranging from an international synthetic biology competition to a geology course in the Rocky Mountains, to a trip to Los Angeles for the world’s largest music products trade show.
+- During the 2022-23 academic year, dozens of students participated in faculty-led field experiences ranging from an international synthetic biology competition in Paris to a geology course in the Southern California, to a trip to Los Angeles for the world’s largest music products trade show.

 Value and Affordability

 SUNY Oneonta offers a comprehensive financial aid program, including renewable need- and merit-based scholarships for first-year and transfer students.
 And, thanks to a strong philanthropy program managed by the SUNY Oneonta Foundation, that support can extend throughout a student’s college career through endowed scholarships that recognize academic excellence and special funds to support experiential learning.